This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 While violent crimes such as assaults and murders are relatively low, the activity of criminal groups can, at times, lead to murder and if cat-and-mouse evasion tactics fail, a suspect will resort to lethal force to resist arrest.
 As such, police officers and investigators are trained in martial arts, mostly derived from Wing Chun coupled with Chin Na joint manipulation and Telegu external pressure point striking which is also useful in dealing with benders.

-Police units are often outfitted with a collapsible gùn that can extend up to seven feet.
-Wing Chun also includes the use of Húdié dāo (butterfly sabers), lethal force is discouraged in police institutions and instead a pair of electrified tazer sticks are used.
+Police units are often outfitted with a collapsible staff that can extend up to seven feet.
+Wing Chun also includes the use of Húdié dāo (butterfly sabers), lethal force is discouraged in police institutions and instead a pair of electrified taser sticks are used.

--Landscape and geography: Nishitami is a mountainous region that descends into dense forests as one gets further west.
-Towards the westernmost of Nishitami are coastal beaches and a few islands at least twenty miles from the mainland.
+-Landscape and geography: Saikoku is a mountainous region that descends into dense forests as one gets further west.
+Towards the westernmost of Saikokuare coastal beaches and a few islands at least twenty miles from the mainland.
 There are a few notable landmarks.

-- Bushi-Ō no tomarigi: Meaning 'Warrior King's perch', is the highest mountain in Nishitami and is also where the royal palace, in which the Bushi-Ō does their work, is located.
-Traditionally, since the first Bushi-Ō, Nishitami's ruler would live on the highest possible point of the mountain in order to lookout for his fellow citizens.
+- Bushi-Ō no tomarigi: Meaning 'Warrior King's perch', is the highest mountain in Saikoku and is also where the royal palace, in which the Bushi-Ō does their work, is located.
+Traditionally, since the first Bushi-Ō, Saikoku rulers would live on the highest possible point of the mountain in order to lookout for his fellow citizens.

 - Seishun no izumi: Meaning 'Fountain of Youth'.
-There are various onsen (hot springs) through out Nishitami, but the most famous is in the northern city of Minato.
+There are various hotsprings (Onsen in Saikoku) through out Saikoku, but the most famous is in the northern city of Minato.
 Originally it was believed that those who bathed in this holy spring would have their youth restored and extend their lifespan.
 While this is partial untrue, people who bath in these springs will experience increased stamina and bodily vitality of a young athlete for at least five days.

 - Kitsune: Fox-like creatures that, while somewhat mischievous, are generally friendly towards humans.
 Some have been known to take a humanoid form with fox ears & tails to live amongst humans.
 A few even mate with humans, producing half-yokai.
 In the wilderness they are somewhat solitary, living alone or in small packs.
 Kitsune are magical-creatures that are capable of various forms of magic, most famous of which is transformation, which involves placing a leaf to their head.